jsutch/streamlit_demos/README.md

-# Some tutorials and demos using streamlit, pandas and python
+# Tutorials and demos using streamlit, pandas and python

 - Visualizing AirBnB NYC listings